PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 production calls must remain unchanged.
 The 218-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+That correction is now implemented in the 399-line raw owner.
+One `ModelIRGraphIndex` replaces the repeated consumer scan and stays current through the indexed Reshape input/output setters and one batched removal.
+Two independent matches construct and refresh it exactly once.

+Each candidate proves unique source, intermediate, and final producers; strict Reshape/Transpose/Reshape/Transpose graph order; exact private internal consumers; complete positive physical shapes; and compatible rank-three/rank- four signatures.
+Non-batch signature dimensions must agree with the proven physical shape.
+Compatible concrete/dynamic batch signatures produce one target batch value, using `-1` whenever any boundary remains dynamic, and the same planned value updates the shape buffer and both list-valued Reshape options.

+The shape input is now an explicit immutable unquantized INT32 contract with exact TensorIR, buffer, shape, signature, ownership, and original-value checks.
+Public inputs, variables, runtime producers, missing data, invalid dtypes, and quantized values reject.
+A changed private shape updates once; an unrelated consumer or public output receives a deterministic collision-safe clone that preserves layout and ONNX provenance.
+Shape action, options, indexed output rename, removal set, and prune decision are complete before mutation.
+All nineteen former strict xfails are green, zero-match execution no longer prunes, and the explicit one-index contract brings the focused suite to thirty-four cases without changing valid static behavior, statistics, fixed point, or both production calls.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and